 Clothes

-Bright colors and shorts cream, “Tourist!”, but in the hot Italian summer, bare skin may seem the only way to go.
+Bright colors and shorts scream, “Tourist!”, but in the hot Italian summer, bare skin may seem the only way to go.
 Do bear in mind that Italians are always stylish and like to look good, even in 100 degree weather.
 Slacks and skirts work well in Italy’s mild climate.
-Shirts and blouses plus tops with short sleeves and cotton/wool sweaters give you layering flexibility.
+Shirts and blouses plus tops with short sleeves and cotton sweaters give you layering flexibility.
 One good dark cardigan is worth a hundred hoodies.

 A reminder: most of the historic churches (think, St Peter’s Basilica in Rome and the stacked cathedrals in Assisi) require that knees and shoulders be covered.